Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The right choice depends on how often you use it and whether you want to earn interest.

-Both money market and checking accounts can help you manage your money with the help of checks and debit cards.
+The main difference between a money market vs. checking account is that money market accounts have a six limit transaction.
+Both accounts can help you manage your money with the help of checks and debit cards.
 Checking accounts offer unlimited access and more account features.
-Money market accounts pay interest, which can be more beneficial with a higher balance.
+While money market accounts pay interest, which can be more beneficial with a higher balance.

-What’s the difference between money market and checking accounts?
+What’s the difference between a money market vs. checking account?

 |About||Interest-bearing account offering flexible access to your money while you save||Unlimited access to your money, allowing you to deposit funds, write checks, pay bills, cover expenses and withdraw cash|